 YES!!
 Amazon has announced that this will be in effect until April 5, 2020.
-But more likely this date is expected to extend as the global coronavirus outbreak is largely impacting the EU region.
+But more likely this date may extend as the global coronavirus outbreak is largely impacting the EU region.

-Is this restriction also imposed on selling other product categories?
+Is this restriction also includes selling other product categories?

 NO!!
 There are NO restrictions for Amazon Sellers to sell their products on the platform.
-All they need to do is fulfill the shipments by themselves.
+All they need to do is fulfil the shipments by themselves.

 What Are The Alternate Ways To Fulfil Orders on Amazon?

-Other than Amazon FBA the other ways to fulfill order include:
+Other than Amazon FBA the other ways to fulfil order include: